Build Your Own Crystal Radio

 - Safety note: Thin wires hanging in midair can be hard to see.
 If your antenna is close enough to the ground that someone might walk into it, you should hang "flags" on it to make it more visible.
 The flags do not need to be anything fancy; you can just fold pieces of paper in half and tape them to the antenna.

 Figure 14.
-An antenna strung up between the gutter of a house and a wooden fence in a back yard (the antenna is highlighted with a red line in the bottom photo, since the wire is too thin to see easily).
+An antenna strung up between a tree and a fence in a back yard (the antenna is highlighted with a red line in the bottom photo, since the wire is too thin to see easily).

 - Install the ground rod.